The Success Center

 Support for Success, or S4S, is a program for new students identified by the Admissions Office as being likely to benefit from initial academic support.
 The program consists of weekly small-group sessions, open study time and one-on-one meetings.

 Sessions focus on topics such as setting goals and identifying campus resources, managing your time, learning skills and study habits, and interacting with faculty.
 S4S students can walk in for assistance with academic issues or D2L, or to study in a supportive environment.
-The graduate assistants for the S4S program are an important resource for new students.
+Various success workshops are also offered and focus on subjects like communication, time management, test anxiety, etc. The graduate assistants for the S4S program are an important resource for new students.

 Academic Healthy U (AHU)

-Academic Healthy U, or AHU, is a program for students on Academic Warning or Probation.
-Students will work with a trained Graduate Assistant to develop a personalized plan to improve their grade-point average and receive additional structure and support that may be necessary for students on academic probation/warning, or that were readmitted after dismissal.
-Students are required to meet with a Graduate Assistant multiple times throughout the semester for check-in meetings to reflect on how they are doing academically, socially, emotionally, etc. and to also attend various success workshops.
+Academic Healthy U, or AHU, is a program for students on Academic Probation.
+Students will work with a trained Graduate Assistant to develop a personalized plan to improve their grade-point average and receive additional structure and support that may be necessary for students on academic probation, or that were readmitted after dismissal.
+Students are required to meet with a Graduate Assistant once a week throughout the semester for mandatory meetings to reflect on how they are doing academically, socially, emotionally, etc. and to also attend various success workshops.
 These workshops focus on subjects like communication, time management, test anxiety, etc. The Success Center is here to motivate, encourage, and support students throughout their journey as a Vulcan.

-Students on Academic Warning or Academic Probation are required to visit the Success Center at least once a week.
-Contact the graduate assistants for AHU or PASS by visiting Noss Hall, Room 202, or sending email to firstname.lastname@example.org.
+Students on Academic Probation are required to visit the Success Center at least once a week.
+Contact the graduate assistants for AHU or PASS by visiting Noss Hall, Room 202, or sending email to email@example.com.